Frederick Horn: Military career

 Horn was commissioned as an ensign in the 20th (East Devonshire) Regiment of Foot on 26 January 1826.
 He served in India from May 1826 until May 1831 and again from May 1834 to January 1837.
-He was deployed to Ireland in early 1841 and to Bermuda in November 1841: he was promoted to lieutenant-colonel and given command of the reserve battalion of his regiment in April 1846.
+He was deployed to Ireland in early 1841 and to Bermuda in November 1841; he was promoted to lieutenant-colonel and given command of the reserve battalion of his regiment in April 1846.
 He was deployed to Canada and succeeded to the command of the 1st Battalion of his regiment in June 1849.

-After landing in the Crimea, Horn commanded the right brigade of the 4th Division at the Battle of the Alma in September 1854 and then commanded the 1st Battalion of his regiment at the Battle of Balaclava in October 1854 and at the Battle of Inkerman in November 1854.
-After his superior officers had been wounded or killed at Inkerman he was briefly acting General Officer Commanding the 4th Division and, in that capacity, he withdrew the division from action.
+After the outbreak of the Crimean War, Horn commanded the right brigade of the 4th Division at the Battle of the Alma in September 1854 and then commanded the 1st Battalion of his regiment at the Battle of Balaclava in October 1854 and at the Battle of Inkerman in November 1854.
+After his senior officers had been wounded or killed at Inkerman he was briefly acting General Officer Commanding the 4th Division and, in that capacity, he withdrew the division from action.
 He was present at the Siege of Sevastopol in winter 1854 and was given command of a brigade in the Highland Division in the Crimea in June 1855.
 He went on to command a brigade in Malta from October 1856 to November 1861.